 If an allegation is made against a member of staff, it does not mean that the staff member will automatically be suspended.
-The Headteacher or Chair of Governors where appropriate, will make decisions based on individual cases in conjunction with the LADO and HR.
+The Headteacher or Chair of Governors where appropriate, will make decisions based on individual cases in conjunction with the LADO and the HR department of The Everyone Matters Schools Trust.